giorrrgio/tambur.js/README.md

 ```

 ####Presence Mode
-The Presence Mode will allow you to get informed about other subscribers joining and leaving the stream.
-You will only get informed about subscribers also having the presence mode enabled.
+The Presence Mode will allow you to get information about other subscribers joining and leaving the stream, but only if those have enabled the presence mode too.
 In order to enable this mode you must select a user_name which will be sent together with your presence status to all the other subscribers.

 ```javascript